lean-delivery/ansible-role-aem-node/README.md

 When using a NAS to store shared file data stores.
 Use it to override default configuration. **WARNING!
 Make sure the directory exists, check directory permissions**
 - `file_datastore_repository_home` - The path on the file system where repository data will be stored.
 Set to override default property value
 - `file_datastore_path` - The path to the directory under which the files would be stored.
 If specified then it takes precedence over `file_datastore_repository_home` value
+- `file_datastore_min_record_length` - Size in bytes.
+Binary content less than `minRecordLength` would be inlined i.e. the data store id is the data itself\
+  default: `100`
+- `file_datastore_max_cached_binary_size` - Size in bytes.
+Binaries with size less than or equal to this size would be stored in in memory cache\
+  default: `17408`
+- `file_datastore_cache_size` - Size in MB.
+In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
+This helps in better performance when lots of small binaries are accessed frequently\
+  default: `16`

   _Amazon S3 Data Store specific:_
 - `adobe_repo_feature_pack_link` - Link to download feature pack with Amazon S3 Data Store Connector zip file\